 The Board of Directors has voted to fix the number of directors at eleven.
 The Company's Certificate of Incorporation and by-laws provide for the classification of the Board of Directors into three classes, as nearly equal in number as possible, with the term of office of one class expiring each year.
-The enclosed proxy will be voted to elect the nominees named below, unless otherwise instructed, as Class I directors for a term of three years expiring at the 1998 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified.
+The enclosed proxy will be voted to elect the nominees named below, unless otherwise instructed, as Class II directors for a term of three years expiring at the 1999 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified.
 If any nominee should become unavailable, such proxy will be voted either for a substitute nominee designated by the Board of Directors or such lesser number of directors as may be designated by the Board of Directors, unless instructions are given to the contrary.
 Management does not anticipate that any of the nominees will become unavailable.
 Directors will be elected by a plurality of the votes cast at the meeting.
 Although votes to withhold authority and broker non-votes (i.e., shares held by brokers or nominees as to which (i) instructions have not been received from the beneficial owners and (ii) the broker or nominee does not have the discretionary authority to vote on a particular matter) will be counted as present at the meeting for quorum purposes, neither will be considered to be votes cast with respect to the election of directors.
-Sumner L. Feldberg, whose term of office will expire at the Annual Meeting, will not stand for re-election after serving as a director for 39 years.
-The nominees as Class I directors, and the incumbent Class II and Class III directors, are as follows:
+Stanley H. Feldberg and Abraham Zaleznik, whose terms of office will expire at the Annual Meeting, will not stand for re-election after serving as directors for 40 and 3 years, respectively.
+The nominees as Class II directors, and the incumbent Class I and Class III directors, are as follows: